hamdiitarek/ATM-Machine/README.md

 To use this ATM services program, follow these steps:

 1. Clone the repository: `git clone https://github.com/hamdiitarek/ATM-Machine.git`
-2. Navigate to the project directory: `cd atm-services`
+2. Navigate to the project directory: `cd ATM-Machine`
-3. Compile the program: `gcc atm-services.c -o atm-services`
+3. Compile the program: `gcc Source.c -o ATM-Machine`
-4. Run the program: `./atm-services`
+4. Run the program: `./ATM-Machine`

 ## Usage